mxie18/c4c-app/README.md

 # Starting the Application

-First run `npm install` to get the necessary dependencies for this project.
+First run `npm install` to get the necessary dependencies for this project. <br>
-Then, run `npm start` to start the express server.
+Then, run `npm start` to start the express server. <br>
 Navigate to `http://localhost:3000` to then test the application.
 Opening 2 of these tabs will allow you to observe sockets at work.